 Bloomfield in Stoddard County, Missouri — The American Midwest (Upper Plains)

 Location.
-36° 53.033′ N, 89° 55.718′ W. Marker is in Bloomfield, Missouri, in Stoddard County.
-Marker can be reached from the intersection of Center Street and South Prarie Street.
+36° 52.98′ N, 89° 55.46′ W. Marker is in Bloomfield, Missouri, in Stoddard County.
+Marker is at the intersection of State Highway 25 and East Shawnee Street (State Highway E), on the right when traveling north on State Highway 25.
 Touch for map.
 Marker is in this post office area: Bloomfield MO 63825, United States of America.
 Touch for directions.

 Categories. • War, US Civil •